All of our content is written by humans, not robots. Learn More

 • Never leave a space heater or a fireplace unattended.
 Make sure to turn off space heaters and extinguish all embers before leaving rooms.

-• Keep flammable objects at least 3 feet away from space heaters or fireplaces.
+• Keep flammable objects and objects made of light materials like wood, paper, and fabric at least 3 feet away from space heaters or fireplaces

 Pro Tip: Paper, clothing, bedding, drapery, and rugs are common items in the home you should always keep away from fire and heat sources.